 If you aren’t convinced, look at the following ridiculous and out-of-this-world ideas that made their inventors and investors filthy rich.

-If you weren’t lucky when it came to the yearly fight for the one and only turkey wishbone, then the Lucky Break Wishbone is perfect for you.
+If you weren’t lucky in the yearly fight for the one and only turkey wishbone, then the Lucky Break Wishbone is perfect for you.
 Ken Ahroni is the man behind this product.
 He came up with the thought when, during a Thanksgiving dinner with his family in 1999, he saw how several people wanted to have their own wishbone.

 In 2004, he then decided to close his consulting business to launch the Lucky Break Wishbone Corp. and officially start selling his unique breakable plastic wishbones.
 In just a matter of two years, the company was able to generate almost one million in sales through its distributors in over 40 states all over the nation.

 You probably loved these when you were still a kid.
-In fact, many children had five or more of these, some even slapping all of them on at the same time.
+Many children had five or more of these, some even slapping all of them on simultaneously.
 Slap bracelets are the creation of Stuart Andrews, which helped him hit the jackpot.
 Before his invention, Andrews was just a simple and ordinary high school shop teacher.
 The bracelets made him between six to eight million in 1990 alone.

 The story behind the Million-Dollar Home Page is so out of this world that you might not even believe it.
 It’s the creation of Alex Tew, a British 21-year old.
 He made a homepage where he sold 1MM pixels for $1 each.
 To accompany his creation, he even reached out to the heart of the public with his goal of using the homepage to pay for his college studies.
 Tew’s charity case got the attention of advertisers, and in just a little over a year, the site was able to sell out all of its pixels.